itchronicles/blog/content/posts/creating-cloudflare-certificate.md

 ## Introduction

 As IT Enthusiasts, having a homelab is great.
 You can have projects, deploy practical things like a password manager or your own cloud.
 However, no one likes having warnings like "Your connection is not Private".
-To fix this, there are two options: either import the self-signed certificate, set up your own CA, or get a valid certificate from a CA like Let's Encrypt.
+To fix this, there are multiple options: either import the self-signed certificate, set up your own CA, or get a valid certificate from a CA like Let's Encrypt.
 Since I have a domain registered with Cloudflare, I thought why not make use of it.

 So here is my way of getting certificates through Certbot and Cloudflare.